juju/docs/src/en/tutorial-microk8s.md

 ## Next steps

-To gain experience with a standalone (non-Juju) MicroK8s installation you can go through this Ubuntu tutorial:
+To gain experience with a standalone (non-Juju) MicroK8s installation you can go through Ubuntu tutorial
 [Install a local Kubernetes with MicroK8s][ubuntu-tutorial_kubernetes-microk8s].

 As alluded to, some backing clouds may require you to create persistent volumes, on top of creating the storage pools.
-The following tutorial will go over this in detail:
+Tutorial [Setting up static Kubernetes storage][tutorial-k8s-static-pv] covers this in

-[Setting up static Kubernetes storage][tutorial-k8s-static-pv]
+detail:

 <!-- LINKS -->